pragmalang/pragma/docs/getting-started/install-pragma.md

 ### Run Pragma

-Once Pragma is downloaded and installed, you can see if it works by running the followwing command from PowerShell:
+Once Pragma is downloaded and installed, you can see if it works by running the following command from PowerShell:
 ```
 pragma help
 ```

+# Support

+If you have any questions or feedback you can join our [Discord server](https://discord.gg/gbhDnfC) or post to [r/pragmalang](https://www.reddit.com/r/pragmalang/).